Status of ARC

 What is ARC?

-When an email sender or Internet domain owner uses email authentication to make it easier to detect fraudsters sending messages that impersonate their domain, some services like mailing lists or account forwarding may cause legitimate messages to not pass those mechanisms, and then they might not be delivered.
+When an email sender or Internet domain owner uses email authentication to make it easier to detect fraudsters sending messages that impersonate their domain, some services like mailing lists or account forwarding may cause legitimate messages to not pass those mechanisms, and such messages might not be delivered.
 These services may be referred to as intermediaries because they receive a message, potentially make some changes to it, and then send it on to one or more other destinations.
 This kind of email traffic may be referred to as an indirect mailflow.

 How can I learn more and/or participate?